MH-Abir97/LinkListWithGeneric/README.md

 1. Memory Allocation:

-i.
-Arrays: Arrays allocate contiguous blocks of memory to store elements.
+> Arrays: Arrays allocate contiguous blocks of memory to store elements.
 The elements are stored one after another in memory, allowing for efficient random access by index.

-ii.
-Linked Lists: Linked lists do not require contiguous memory allocation.
+> Linked Lists: Linked lists do not require contiguous memory allocation.
 Instead, each element (node) in a linked list contains a value and a reference to the next node, forming a chain-like structure.
 Nodes can be scattered in memory.

 2. Insertion and Deletion: